Impress the Interviewer with Your Response to “What Are Your Hobbies?”

 In the above example, if the company manufacturers pesticides, modify your answer accordingly.
 By all means, stay away from mentioning non-toxic farming methods.

 Having no answer ready for what are your hobbies may indicate that you do not like to make an effort.
-Hobbies do not always go by the same label, nor do they have to make you more knowledgeable or rich.
+Hobbies do not always go by the same label, nor do they require making you more knowledgeable or rich.
 Although you do not consider what you do outside of work as a hobby, be sure to mention your interests.

-Doing this will show that you are disciplined, committed and care about your health and your loved ones' wellbeing.
+Doing this might show that you are disciplined, committed and care about your health and your loved ones' wellbeing.

 Here are some sample answers to explain your hobbies to your future employer: